Updated 3/21/23; Original post as published 2/20/2019

 On the Home screen with VoiceOver running, ask your student to initially mute VoiceOver in order to focus their attention on the earcons.
 Once the student becomes more aware of the earcons, unmute VoiceOver.
 Below is a list of earcons and the gesture used to make the earcon.

-To hear just the VoiceOver earcon without VoiceOver talking, mute VoiceOver with a three-finger double tap.
-(If VoiceOver and Zoom is activated, use a three-finger triple tap to mute/unmute VoiceOver speech.
+To hear just the VoiceOver earcon without VoiceOver talking, mute/unmute VoiceOver Speech with a three-finger double tap.
+(If VoiceOver and Zoom is activated, use a three-finger triple tap to mute/unmute VoiceOver Speech.)